 Amazon EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, solely on AWS.
 An EMR cluster with Spark is very different to Presto:

 - Spark is a general-purpose cluster-computing framework that can process data in EMR.
 Spark core does not support SQL – for SQL support you install the Spark SQL module which adds structured data processing capabilities.
 Spark is not designed for interactive or ad hoc queries and is not designed for federating data from multiple sources ; for this Presto is a better choice.

-There are some similarities: EMR, Spark and Presto share distributed and parallel architectures, and are all designed for dealing with big data.
+There are some similarities: EMR Clusters Spark Presto share distributed and parallel architectures, and are all designed for dealing with big data.
 And PrestoDB is included in Amazon EMR release version 5.0.0 and later.

 A typical EMR deployment pattern is to run Spark jobs on an EMR cluster for very large data I/O and transformation, data processing, and machine learning applications.
-EMR offers easy provisioning, auto-scaling, fault tolerance, and as you’d expect it has good integration with the AWS ecosystem like S3, DynamoDB and Redshift.
+EMR offers easy provisioning, auto-scaling for presto scaling, fault tolerance, and as you’d expect it has good integration with the AWS ecosystem like S3, DynamoDB and Redshift.
 An EMR cluster may be configured as “long running” or a transient cluster that auto-terminates once the processing job(s) have completed.